 We started by asking if Grammarly was all it cracks up to be, and we answer with a resounding, YES!

 The first goal set is the audience.
 Knowing who is going to read their paper should change how they write it.
-The audience choices include general, knowledgable, and expert.
+The audience choices include general, knowledgeable, and expert.

 The next goal is style.
 Does the student’s writing need to sound formal, informal, or have a neutral tone?
 After teaching formality in the classroom, Grammarly will help ensure they keep the same style throughout the writing.